 To renew your commission, you must reapply through a notary bonding agency.
 You will need to purchase a new stamp with the new expiration date as well as another four-year $7,500 surety bond.
 The bond is required, as it protects the public should you make a mistake.

 If you are a new notary or if you have not renewed your commission in the past 10 years, you will also have to take three hours of state-approved education.
+Florida Notary makes it easy to become a notary in Florida.
+Get access to a free online course and become an Orlando Florida Notary today.

 Frequently Asked Questions About Notary Stamps